Brent P. Forester, MD, MSc

 - David G. Harper, PhD, Associate Director for Research, Division of Geriatric Psychiatry

-- Ipsit Vahia, MD, Medical Director, Geriatric Psychiatry Outpatient Services, Institute for Technology in Psychiatry
+- Ipsit Vahia, MD, Director, Technology in Aging Research Program

 - Eric Achtyes MD, and Lou Nykamp MD, Pine Rest Christian Mental Health Services